 Specifically, for a child of a U.S. citizen to acquire U.S. citizenship, the following options exist:

-- Automatic acquisition of U.S. citizenship at birth.
-If the child was born during marriage after November 14, 1986, to a U.S. parent who lived in the U.S. for five or more years before the child’s birth (at least two of which after the parent turned 14), then the child is automatically a U.S. citizen.
-Even if no action is taken to register the child with U.S. authorities, the child will be a U.S. citizen and can obtain a U.S. passport at any time in the future.
-Exact requirements vary for those born before November 14, 1986, those born out of wedlock, or those born to two U.S. parents.
+• Obtaining US citizenship at birth.
+If the child was born during marriage on or after November 14, 1986 to a US parent who has resided in the US for five years or more prior to the child’s birth (at least two years after the US parent turned 14), then the child is automatically a US citizen by act of law, from the moment of birth.
+Even if the child never was officially recorded as a US citizen, the child is a US citizen and can apply for a US passport at any time in the future.
+The exact requirements vary in cases of children born before November 14, 1986, in cases of children born out of wedlock or to two US citizen parents.